autosit/autosit.github.io/_posts/2020-04-08-multisensor-eot.md

 The following tasks are proposed for the specialization project:

 * Data consolidation.
 Do interesting data exist?
-Make experiments or use the Gemini Autoferry simulator that was developed by an Experts-in-team group during the spring 2019.
+Make experiments or use the [Gemini Autoferry simulator].
 * Synchronization and calibration.
 * Literature review: Investigate relevant techniques, including different EOT algorithms, alternative pose estimation techniques (ICP, PCA) and structure-from-motion approaches.
 * Problem formulation: Identify missing building blocks in the above “lego collection”, and suggest possible fusion architectures.